 Having spent most of my working life as an employer but still keenly recalling my time as an employee, I have always had a great interest in how to find an equitable balance in that delicate and always shifting relationship which is to be found in the workplace.
 Only perhaps in the marriage relationship is there a greater potential for trouble and strife, and conversely also fulfillment, in our human interactions.
-The present strife, which surrounds us in the secular work place where employee and employer often square off against each other in a struggle for power, also leaves its imprint upon our attitudes.
-When people, who are committed Christians, deal with each other in labour relations, there we to often find discord, bitterness, and frustration.
-The words of Genesis 3vs.17, “cursed is the ground because of you, through painful toil you will eat of it all the days of your life” point to the harsh reality that sin introduced into the arena of work.
+The present strife, which surrounds us in the secular workplace where employees and employers often square off against each other in a struggle for power also leaves its imprint upon our attitudes.
+When people who are committed Christians deal with each other in labour relations, there we too often find discord, bitterness, and frustration.
+The words of Genesis 3:17 – “cursed is the ground because of you, through painful toil you will eat of it all the days of your life” – point to the harsh reality that sin introduced into the arena of work.
 I believe it is possible to find harmony.
 In order to find this harmony, I will attempt to focus on what Scripture has to say about our labour and its purpose in our life.
 My intention is to involve situations, which speak to all of us, and it is my hope that this article will lead to a better understanding of an often confused and bitter situation.

 1. A brief history of labour relations in world and church history.

 2. What does the Bible say about authority, ownership, labour, and accountability

 3. The impact of worldly standards on our views regarding labour relations

 4. Is it possible to have Labour relations based on Christian Principles?